gersonmontenegro/cv/README.md

 <img src="https://github.com/gersonmontenegro/cv/blob/master/assets/img/splash.gif" width="300px">

-Well, after spending a time searching any solution to the Splash screen, I realized that effectively, there's no change to integrate pure Xcode Splash with any react-native interface.
+Well, after spending a time searching any solution to the Splash screen, I realized that effectively, there's no chance to integrate pure Xcode Splash with any react-native interface.

 So, I started to create a way to tidy up my idea: I'm going to emulate an integration in a "simple" form.